ansible-community/ansible-nomad/README.md

 ### `nomad_host_volumes`

 - List host_volume is used to make volumes available to jobs (Stateful Workloads).
+By default, a directory is created.
+Specify the `state` parameter to change it.
 - Default value: **[]**
 - Example: